RangerMauve/hyper-sdk/README.md

 You can manually resolve DNS addresses to hypercore keys on domains using the DNS Link spec with this method.

 However, it's not mandatory to use DNS since `sdk.get()` will automatically detect and perform resolutions of DNS for `hyper://` URLs.

+Hyper-SDK currently bypasses the OS DNS resolver and uses DNS Over HTTPS.
+You can configure your own using the `dnsResolver` config option and any of the options [on this list](https://dnsprivacy.org/public_resolvers/#dns-over-https-doh).
+By default we use the one provided by [Mozilla](https://developers.cloudflare.com/1.1.1.1/commitment-to-privacy/privacy-policy/firefox/).

 ```JavaScript
 const key = await sdk.resolveDNSToKey('example.mauve.moe')